-As parents given the news of a terminal prenatal diagnosis, we know that you are faced with an overwhelming amount of information to process.
+As parents given the news of a life-limiting prenatal diagnosis, we know that you are faced with an overwhelming amount of information to process.
 We also know that you will be facing the daunting task of answering questions and making decisions that no parent should have to make.
 There is so much uncertainty and unknown when it comes to the duration of pregnancy, the labor and delivery experience, and the time you will have with your baby after delivery, and we know how overwhelming and devastating that can be.

 Since there is so much about this experience that is out of your control, we want to help you feel informed and as in control as possible when it comes time to deliver your baby.
 To help you plan for the wide spectrum of experiences you could face, Carrying To Term created a comprehensive and interactive birth plan tool.
-This tool was created and designed by parents who know firsthand how difficult this process can be, and they used their experience to ensure that every parent facing a terminal prenatal diagnosis feels heard and confident in their decisions on delivery day.
+This tool was created and designed by parents who know firsthand how difficult this process can be, and they used their experience to ensure that every parent facing a life-limiting prenatal diagnosis feels heard and confident in their decisions on delivery day.

 It is perfectly understandable if the idea of creating a birth plan is overwhelming to you.
 This is not an easy process given the nature of why you are having to go through it.
 Even though this might be a painful and daunting task, it is incredibly important for you to create a birth plan because it outlines your wishes for you and your baby throughout the birth and the time that follows.
 This is your time to plan for the lifetime of parenting you hope to fit into a painfully short amount of time.